M64GitHub/movy

 RenderPipeline processes a list of RenderObjects.
 Each object's effect chain (if present) is run, and their results are composited using the RenderEngine.
 Optionally, a final post-processing chain can be applied to the merged result.

 RenderEngine performs the actual surface merge.
-It composites multiple RenderSurfaces into a single output, applying z-ordering, pixel blending, and visibility logic.
+It composites multiple RenderSurfaces into a single output, applying z-ordering and visibility logic.
+It supports multiple blending modes: binary transparency for performance-critical rendering, and full Porter-Duff alpha compositing for true semi-transparent effects.
 This is used by the pipeline, UI system, and manual rendering flows.

 Screen holds the final output surface.
 Manually, it allows you to add RenderSurfaces or Sprites directly and call screen.render() to composite them using the RenderEngine.
 Alternatively, its output surface can be rendered by the RenderPipeline or the UI Manager.
 Finally, screen.output() prints the result to the terminal using ANSI escape sequences.